 RIGHTS & PERMISSIONS

-- Authors are free to reuse their own articles in other publications they write or edit, and no further permission is required.
-We only require appropriate acknowledgement of the original publication in Philosophical Inquiry.
+- Authors are free to reuse their own articles in other publications they write or edit - no further permission is required.
+We only require acknowledgement of the original publication in Philosophical Inquiry.

 - Subscribers and authorized users may make up to 100 print copies of single articles for any personal, instructional, or non-commercial purpose.
 No further permission is required.

 Permission is required to make more than 100 print copies, or for republication in any anthology, textbook, monograph, journal, reference work, database, or web site.
 Contact us for more information.

 Philosophy Documentation Center

 Attn: Rights & Permissions